 In the medium and long term, the supply of many critical raw materials in Germany could be at risk.
-This is the result of a study commissioned by the Bavarian Business Association (vbw).
+This is the result of a study commissioned by the Bavarian Industry Association (vbw).

 The previous study had already identified similar supply risks in 2020.
 Despite slight improvements, the battery raw material cobalt remains in first place, followed by tantalum.
 Gallium, a technology metal used in solar cells and mobile devices, among other things, is in 4th place (5th last year).
 Significant changes were seen in neodymium, which climbed from 16th to 7th place due to an increased price risk.
 The rare earth element is mainly needed for electric motors and wind turbines.